Stephen J. GinsbergPartner

 Stephen J. Ginsberg, a litigation partner at the Firm, represents clients in complex commercial litigation.
 He has successfully resolved disputes in Federal and State Courts, and before arbitration panels, involving corporate governance, the RICO Act, breach of contract, fraud, trusts and estates, real estate and construction, employment, and the FLSA and NYLL.
 Mr. Ginsberg has extensive litigation and arbitration experience at all stages of the legal process, including strategy development, provisional/emergency relief (including temporary restraining orders, preliminary injunctions, and the seizure of assets), and representing clients at mediation, in settlement negotiations, and at trial.
 Mr. Ginsberg currently serves as the Co-Chair of the Federal Procedure Committee of the Commercial and Federal Litigation Section of the New York State Bar Association.

-Using both his business and legal acumen, Mr. Ginsberg also regularly serves as outside counsel to a variety of technology, plumbing and electrical supply and distribution, real estate, and retail companies, restaurants, automobile dealerships, aesthetic equipment manufacturers and distributors, and not-for-profit organizations.
+Using both his business and legal acumen, Mr. Ginsberg also regularly serves as outside counsel to a variety of technology, plumbing and electrical supply and distribution, real estate, and retail companies, financial institutions, accounting firms, restaurants, automobile dealerships, aesthetic equipment manufacturers and distributors, and not-for-profit organizations.
 In that capacity, he provides advice to his clients on legal matters relating to the formation, structuring and governance of entities; negotiation and documentation of contracts; purchase, sale and leasing of real estate; intellectual property; employment law; mergers and acquisitions; and dispute resolution and litigation.
 Mr. Ginsberg also assists his clients with the planning and administration of their estates.

 Prior to joining the firm, Mr. Ginsberg was associated with a law firm in New York City focusing on real estate and interned for the Honorable Justice Stephen A. Bucaria in the New York Supreme Court, County of Nassau.
 During law school, he worked in Merrill Lynch’s anti-money laundering department.